-Halton Council serves a population of $119,800^{5}$ (2008 Mid-Year population estimate) and 54,392 households.
+Halton Council serves a population of 119,8004 (2008 Mid-Year population estimate) and 54,392 households.
 The population has increased slightly since the previous estimate.
 The rise in population is seen in the Older People age group, with the working age population decreasing slightly.
-In Halton 26% of the population are being 5-24 year olds, compared to 25% nationally.
+In Halton 26% of the population are being 5 - 24 year olds, compared to 25% nationally.
 White British is the main ethnicity in Halton (98%).

 Internal migration statistics shows that during 2008 there was a slightly larger migratory outflow than inflow.
 The employment rate in Halton is 68.4%, lower than the regional (70.8%) and national average (73.3%), but showing a modest improvement over the last year.
-The proportion of people with no qualifications is also higher than the regional and national average at 18.2%; again this situation has been slowly improving over recent vears.
+The proportion of people with no qualifications is also higher than the regional and national average at 18.2%; again this situation has been slowly improving over recent years.5

 In terms of earnings per residence, Halton residences earn an average of £437.80 gross weekly pay.
-This compares to a regional average of £460.20 and a national average of £491.00 $^{7}$ .
+This compares to a regional average of £460.20 and a national average of £491.00 6 .
 Halton has 6.5% of its population of working age claiming Job Seekers Allowance, compared to a regional average of 4.9% and a national average of 4.3%.

 As with many local authority areas, Halton has pockets of intense deprivation according to the Index of Multiple Deprivation (IMD) 2007.
-The IMD is an index system that scores Super Output Areas (SOAs, small geographic units with an average resident population of 1,500) according to an analysis of seven indicators of deprivation, taking into account employment, incomes, education/skills, living environment, barriers to housing and services, crime and health - and providing an 'overall' measure of deprivation.
-The population of Halton living in the top 20% most http://www2.halton.gov.uk/content/councilanddemocracy/council/research/popularstats/?a=5441
+The IMD is an index system that scores Super Output Areas (SOAs, small geographic units with an average resident population of 1,500) according to an analysis of seven indicators of deprivation, taking into account employment, incomes. education/skills, living environment, barriers to housing and services, crime and health - and providing an 'overall' measure of deprivation.
+The population of Halton living in the top 20% most deprived areas is 48.5% with 38 of its 79 SOAs in the top 20% nationally - a small improvement over 2004 when it was 50%.
+The five most deprived http://www2.halton.gov.uk/content/councilanddemocracy/council/research/popularstats/?a=5441